MatteP1/thesis/Tasks.md

 - [x] If time permits, use hocap spec to prove a spec of a client
   - [x] Clean up proof of client spec
   - [x] Add to report file overview
-  - [ ] write small section about it in chapter on specifications
+  - [x] write small section about it in chapter on specifications
     - [x] Show code
-    - [ ] Argue for sufficiency of sequential spec if we hadn't spawned a thread, but just invoked enqdeq twice
+    - [x] Argue for sufficiency of sequential spec if we hadn't spawned a thread, but just invoked enqdeq twice
-    - [ ] Mention why we can't use sequential spec when using parallel construct: Ht-par demands we split our resources to prove the first and second thread. isqueue_seq not duplicable so can't give to both, but both will need predicate to invoke specifications for enqueue and dequeue.
-Concurrent spec solves this issue by making queue predicate persistent, but the concurrent specification is not strong enough...
+    - [x] Mention why we can't use sequential spec when using parallel construct
-    - [ ] Argue for need of hocap spec since concurrent and spawning thread: The threads will need to know the state of the queue to argue that the dequeue in enqdeq is not None.
-If the dequeue results in None, then unwrap crashes, so it is paramount that we can conclude that the dequeues are not None.
-The concurrent spec only tells us that the dequeue is either None or Some v.
-We have no way of proving that it must be Some v.
-Hence the concurrent spec is not strong enough.
-Since the Hocap spec allows us to track the contents of the queue, we are able to exclude the case, where the dequeues results in None.
-Further, we can argue about the actual values that are dequeue.
-It must be either a or b.
+    - [x] Argue for need of hocap spec since concurrent and spawning thread
-    - [ ] Mention idea of proofs.
-Maybe show invariant.
+    - [x] Mention idea of proofs.
+Maybe show invariant

 - [ ] Improvements for introduction
   - [ ] More layman stuff in introduction
-    - [ ] queues in general are used a lot for different things. mention.
+    - [ ] queues in general are used a lot for different things. mention
     - [ ] mention importance of michael scott queue (used in many places)
   - [ ] Try to describe where your work is placed in the field (See https://en.wikipedia.org/wiki/Interference_freedom)